cloudfoundry/diego-design-notes/migrating-to-diego.md

 ##### Future plans

 Diego already ensures that applications remain available during a rolling deploy.
 As we get closer to a final candidate we will introduce infrastructure to ensure that backward incompatible changes are migrated appropriately.

+### Application Metrics

+Application Metrics (CPU/Memory/Disk usage) flow through loggregator with Diego.
+The work to support this is almost complete with some pending CLI work still to be done.
+Until then it is not possible to fetch application metrics with `cf app`.